 Broken & Missing Teeth

-Broken or missing teeth can cause major concern not just for the cosmetic reasons, but also because they pose serious health risks.
+Broken or missing teeth can cause major concern not just for cosmetic reasons, but also because they pose serious health risks.
 Once a tooth is lost, the bone and gum are susceptible to decay, trauma and deterioration.
 Dr. Sinclair and Dr. Reichley offer a range of treatment options for replacing broken or missing teeth including:

-Dental implants: Dental implants are the most natural-looking, stable and long lasting solution for damaged or missing teeth.
+Dental implants: Dental implants are the most natural-looking, stable, and long-lasting solution for damaged or missing teeth.
 A dental implant is a titanium post that is surgically implanted into the jawbone beneath the gum line.
 This titanium post will act as the tooth root providing a strong foundation for the replacement tooth.
 Then the dentist will use that to attach a replacement tooth.

 Dental bridges: A dental bridge is a restoration that is used to “bridge a gap” between teeth.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
-The Anchor that is supported on each side is by a natural tooth strengthened by a dental crown.
+The anchor that is supported on each side is by a natural tooth strengthened by a dental crown.
 A bridge can also be secured with dental implants.

-Dentures: Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
+Dentures: Dentures are custom-made artificial teeth used to replace missing teeth and some of the gum tissue.
 They are made in a dental lab with impressions of your mouth.
-We offer partial dentures, full dentures and implant dentures (All-on-4 dental implants).
+We offer partial dentures, full dentures, and implant dentures (All-on-4 dental implants).